ybbkrishna/dragonhoard/README.md

 Standalone
 ----------

-This is obviously the free version.
-We'll provide documetntation to get it up and running on your own server for you, but offer no support other than upgrades to the code and standard issues on github.
+This is the free version.
+We'll provide documentation to get it up and running on your own server for you, but offer no support other than upgrades to the code and standard issues on github.

 Service
 -------